 8. Small Steps

-It can be a very dramatic jump to go from never praying, to praying all five prayers daily.
-So start in small steps.
+It can be a very dramatic jump to go from never praying to praying all five prayers daily.
+So start with small steps.

 9. Be Consistent

 Although, we want our children to love the prayer, there will be times when they feel lazy and do not want to pray.

 As parents, it is our responsibility to make sure that they pray, particularly by the time they are ten years old.
 Do not allow them to miss the prayer.
 To establish the habit, you must be consistent, no matter what!

 10. Family Time

 One way of encouraging a positive attitude towards the prayer is to make it a collective practice.

 Try to pray at least once a day as a family, with the father leading the prayer.
 If your child is able, give him the responsibility of making the adhan (calling the prayer).

 Take your children to the Friday prayer and Eid prayers as often as possible.
 The power of seeing a whole community praying together is so important and will give them a strong sense of identity.